Akojede70/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 You can only use two loops in your code
 You are not allowed to use switch
-You are not allowed to use any ternary operation **100-rot13.c:** Writing a function that encodes a string using rot13.
+You are not allowed to use any ternary operation

+**100-rot13.c:** Writing a function that encodes a string using rot13.
 You can only use if statement once in your code
 You can only use two loops in your code
 You are not allowed to use switch
-You are not allowed to use any ternary operation 101-print_number.c: Write a function that prints an integer.
+You are not allowed to use any ternary operation.

+**101-print_number.c:** Writing a function that prints an integer.
 You can only use _putchar function to print
 You are not allowed to use long
 You are not allowed to use arrays or pointers
 You are not allowed to hard-code special values.

 **102-magic.c:**

 **103-infinite_add.c:** Writing a function that adds two numbers.
 Where n1 and n2 are the two numbers r is the buffer that the function will use to store the result